marczz/mzlinux_pages/system/shell.md

 -   [direnv](https://direnv.net/) (MIT License)
     unclutter your .profile by loading and unloading environment variables depending on the current directory.

+    [emacs-direnv](https://github.com/wbolster/emacs-direnv) is direnv integration for
+    emacs.

-    It is in Debian and Alpine.
+    _Direnv_is in Debian and Alpine.
 -   [Ondir](http://swapoff.org/OnDir)
     from [Alex Thomas](http://swapoff.org/) is a program that automatically executes scripts as you traverse directories at a terminal.